 At the end of the report, the psychologist then directly contradicts her finding that Rui fears his father, by saying that this [fear that she believes she has found] “does not interfere in his everyday life.”

 This is an astonishing admission: Rui is said to be terribly afraid of his father with whom he has lived since birth, yet this fear, according to the clinician, does NOT appear nor interfere in his everyday life.
 She could find no symptoms nor maladjustment to report.
-Only sorrow.
+Only deep sorrow.

 The report appears to have been concocted with the intention of finding a prearranged conclusion for which there is only contrary evidence.
 There is ample evidence though, if we want to see it, that Rui was being manipulated and labeled with the aim of gaining an advantage to be realized against him and his father in family court.
 This is a confirmed strategy, used repeatedly and remarked upon in academic research on contentious divorces involving children.
 (Gardner)